aammd/Habitat_Filtering/MS/OrgSize.md

 between studies or along regional spatial scales.
 In a meta-analysis of 326 studies<!-- from around the world? --> covering a broad range of ecosystems and taxa, neither body size nor dispersal ability predicted the  strength of environment filtering for individual species [@Soininen2014].
-For example, a study comparing various freshwater groups across all of Belgium found that passively-dispersed organisms with larger propagules showed _less_ environmental signal, probably because increased dispersal limitation masked the signal of environmental filtering [@DeBie2012a].
+A study comparing various freshwater groups across all of Belgium found that passively-dispersed organisms with larger propagules showed _less_ environmental signal than those with small propagules, probably because increased dispersal limitation masked the signal of environmental filtering [@DeBie2012a].
 The contrast between the results of this regional study and smaller-scale studies suggests that the choice of spatial scale is of critical importance, a point we return to later.

-## Caveat 1: species interactions
+### Caveat 1: species interactions

 Although the direct effect of the environment on organisms is the simplest explanation for our results, we cannot discount indirect effects of the